 Any faculty member can serve as thesis supervisor.
 The student is expected to contact privately the faculty member to discuss her/his availability for acting as supervisor.
 The thesis topic must be agreed with the supervisor.
 In case the preparation of the thesis is part of an internship or carried out during a period of study abroad, the thesis can be supervised by a member of the external institution in quality of second supervisor, provided a faculty member has agreed to serve as main supervisor.

-It is highly recommended (but not compulsory) to use LaTex to typeset the thesis.
-The suggested template TOPtesi is available here.
-The final version of the thesis must include the front page with the Unito logo produced via LaTeX with the following source file.
+It is highly recommended to use LaTex to typeset the thesis.
+The suggested template is available for download here.

 On the day of the final examination, the student, supported by a slide presentation, illustrates and defends the thesis orally in front of the Graduation Committee.
 The Committee's questions are usually postponed to the end of the presentation.
 The time allocated to each candidate's presentation is 20 minutes, so the candidate should calibrate the presentation accordingly, to avoid the risk of being stopped before the end*.
 To typeset the slide presentation, we suggest using Latex with the Beamer class (a template example can be downloaded here).

 The presentation must be sent, in pdf format, to the address email@example.com not later than h12.00 of the day preceding the final examination.
 On the defense day, the candidate will find the presentation already uploaded and ready to be used, but the candidate should also bring a memory stick with an electronic copy, in case a last minute replacement is needed.
 It is also recommended to hand out to the Committee printed copies of the presentation (no specific format required).

 * A good rule of thumb is between 1 min and 1 min 30 secs per slide, which makes it roughly 15-20 slides for 20 minutes.